-A storage system consists of one or more controller enclosures and disk enclosures, and it provides an intelligent storage platform that features robust reliability, high performance, and large capacity.
+A storage system consists of a controller enclosure and one or more disk enclosures, and it provides an intelligent storage platform that features robust reliability, high performance, and large capacity.

 Different product models use different types of controller enclosures and disk enclosures.
 Table 4-1 lists the controller enclosures and disk enclosures used by different product models.